BatElYaish/DataTalksClubZoomcamp/6-Streaming/Flink/homework.md

 ## Question 4: Sending the Trip Data

 Q: How much time did it take to send the entire dataset and flush?
 A: took 79.85 seconds

-## Question 5: Build a Sessionization Window (2 points)
+## Question 5: Build a Sessionization Window

 Setup: